-- Make the most out of worn clothes: If you’ve got clothing that’s too damaged to sell or donate, consider giving them to an animal shelter and allow them to become a comfy bed for a puppy.
+- Make the most out of worn clothes: Clothing too damaged to sell or donate could also be given to an animal shelter to become a comfy bed for a puppy.

 Step 3: Pack and Label

-When you’re putting clothes into storage, packing is going to be time-consuming.
-But doing it right will help you save energy and frustration.
+But doing a few small things will help you save energy and frustration.

-Depending on the types of clothing you’re planning to store in your garage, there are different ways of keeping them safe and undamaged while.
+Depending on the clothing you’re planning to store, there are different ways of keeping them safe and undamaged.

-Another thing to consider when organizing your outfits is the importance of smart labeling.
-Here’s a system that I’ve used this system when moving across country multiple times.
+Another thing to consider when organizing your outfits is the importance of intelligent labeling.
+Here’s a system that I’ve used this system when moving across the country multiple times.

-I recommend having a main label that tells what’s inside the box and secondary label that tells you where to store the boxes.
+I recommend having one label to tell what’s inside the storage containers and another label that tells you where to store them.

-If you really want to get more specific, you even add whose clothes they are and what season they’re for: (For example ‘Timmy’s winter jackets’).
+Suppose you really want to get more specific.
+In that case, you even add whose clothes they are and what season they’re for: (For example, ‘Timmy’s winter jackets.
+Overhead bins’).

-- No plastic bags: You can’t breathe in a plastic bag and neither can your clothes!
-By sealing the plastic bag, it seals in the moisture and leftover chemicals from washing.
+- Use plastic containers not plastic bags: You can’t breathe in a plastic bag, and neither can your clothes!
+Sealing the plastic bag locks in the moisture and leftover chemicals from washing.
 It’s not uncommon to find your clothes ruined by mold after being in a plastic bag for several months!

 - Watertight is good.
-Airtight is bad: Similar to plastic blags, airtight or sealed containers will not allow the circulation of air.
-Fabrics tend to absorb any persistent smell or moisture in the environment, so a little breeze is essential to maintain the quality of textiles.
+Airtight is bad: Similar to plastic bags, vacuum sealed bags or airtight containers will not allow for air circulation.
+Fabrics tend to absorb any persistent smell or moisture in the environment.
+Hence, a little airflow helps to maintain the quality of the fabric.
 Garments are one of the few items that you don’t need to seal away!

 - Don’t leave clothes on wire hangers: Leaving clothes on the hangers will stretch out the shoulder areas.
 If you must use hangers, opt for wooden or padded hangers instead.
 Metal hangers can leave rust on your clothes or deform their shape.

-- Avoid folding multiple times: Creases and fold lines can be challenging to remove, especially on more delicate clothing items.
+- Avoid folding multiple times: Creases and fold lines can be challenging to remove, especially on delicate fabrics.
 Instead, place them in the totes as neatly as possible.
-If you are storing items for multiple seasons, once a year, refold each garment in another shape.
+If you are storing items for long periods, refold each garment in another shape once a year.
 Sharp folds can eventually be detrimental to your fabrics.

 - Make the most of breathable fabric: Line the interior of your storage boxes and hangers with breathable fabric for added protection.
 These materials will create a layer between your clothes and the metal or wood, keeping away pests while letting air circulate.

 - Separate each layer: There’s a reason why brand new clothing has layers of tissue in between.
-It lets different fabrics or layers to breathe without having to be in contact.
-Make sure you are using only acid-free tissue!
+It lets different fabrics or layers breathe without having to be in contact.
+Make sure you are using only acid-free tissue paper!

-Alright…we’ve cleaned our stuff.
-We’ve packed as best we can.
+Alright… we’ve cleaned our stuff and packed as best we can.
 Now what?

-Now we need to pick the right place in your garage to store your clothes.
+Now we need to pick the right area of your garage or storage unit for clothing storage.

-A fully packed rubber tote can weigh a hundred pounds or more, depending on what’s in it.
+A fully packed plastic storage container can weigh a hundred pounds or more, depending on what’s in it.
 With that much weight, you’ll need someplace sturdy that can handle it all.

-When designing your garage layout, here are some tips to think about to help pick the perfect storage area for your clothes.
-No matter what, it’s essential to think about include lighting, heat, chemicals, and potential water damage.
+Here are some tips to help you pick the perfect storage area for your clothes when designing your garage layout.
+No matter what, it’s essential to consider lighting, heat, chemicals, and potential water damage.

 Tips for choosing a storage area

-- Away from heat sources: Keep your clothes away from anything that puts out heat, whether it’s an actual heater, water heater or even tools that get hot.
+- Away from extreme heat: Keep your clothes away from anything that puts out heat, whether it’s an actual heater, water heater, or even tools that get hot.